It was the classic environment where chaos reigned supreme.

 Primary: anything directly focused on your patients.

-The time generated by adequate examination will allow the practice to speak to MORE patients.
-Increased consultations will follow.
+The extra time generated will allow the practice to speak to MORE patients.

 It’s a case of concentrating on what the practice is there for.
 If you measure your practice against a value chain, you’ll discover the primary values are supported by secondary values.